astro-informatics/s2scat/README.md

 ```
 ```
     @article{price:s2wav,
-        author      = {Matthew A. Price and Alicja Polanska and Jessica Whitney and Jason D. McEwen}, title       = {"Differentiable and accelerated directional wavelet transform on the sphere and ball"}, eprint      = {arXiv:2402.01282},
+        author      = "Matthew A. Price and Alicja Polanska and Jessica Whitney and Jason D. McEwen", title       = "Differentiable and accelerated directional wavelet transform on the sphere and ball", year        = "2024",
-        year        = {2024}
+        eprint      = "arXiv:2402.01282"
     }
 ```